kostasrotas/EDFViewer-Desktop/README.md

 # EDFViewer-Desktop
-Desktop application created with Qt/C++ for browsing EDF Files.
+Desktop application created with Qt/C++ used for browsing EDF Files.